Fort Sheridan, Illinois: Historic district

 In 1984 parts of Fort Sheridan were designated a National Historic Landmark District by the National Park Service.
 The National Park Service states that the site "possesses national significance in commemorating the history of the United States of America."
 The historic district includes 230 acre of land and buildings bounded by Hutchinson and Bartlett Ravines and the shore of Lake Michigan.
 There are 94 buildings in the district.
 The buildings include officers' quarters, barracks, stables, a drill hall, water tower, and many other institutional buildings.
 The 54 acre parade ground was preserved as open space.

 Forest preserve

 A forest preserve, operated by Lake County Forest Preserves, now sits on 250 acre of the former fort.
 The preserve had been working since the 1980s on acquiring land from the U.S. Army.
 In 1997, the Army began conveyance of the northern section of the former base.
 The third and final section was obtained in 2001.

 The preserve has roughly 4.5 mi of trail for hiking, 3.7 mi of trail for cross-country skiing, and 1.3 mi of trail for bicycling.
 The preserve includes roughly 0.75 mi of shoreline.
 Throughout the preserve are educational exhibits and viewing stations along the trails.

+Transportation

+The Fort Sheridan station provides Metra commuter rail service along the Union Pacific North Line.
+Trains travel south to Ogilvie Transportation Center in Chicago, and north to Kenosha, Wisconsin.

+Pace provides bus service on Route 472 connecting Fort Sheridan to Highland Park and other destinations.